Social

 Management structure

-As a part of the GSC, the Human Rights, Labor Practices Working Group (HRLP WG) is responsible for putting Bridgestone’s commitment to upholding the above internationally recognized human rights principles into practice in each Strategic Business Unit (SBU) and regional office.
+As a part of the Sustainability Committee, the Human Rights, Labor Practices Working Group (HRLP WG) is responsible for putting Bridgestone’s commitment to upholding the above internationally recognized human rights principles into practice in each Strategic Business Unit (SBU) and regional office.
 The HRLP WG is composed of senior human resources leaders from each SBU, supported by dedicated human rights functional resources based at Bridgestone’s Tokyo headquarters.
 The HRLP WG plans and manages human rights initiatives, such as the human rights due diligence process, implementing the Global Human Rights Policy, and assessing, preventing, mitigating and reporting human rights risks related to business conduct.
 The HRLP WG also collaborates with the Global Procurement Committee and the Environment Working Group to holistically address human rights issues across the value chain.
-The HRLP WG reports on its progress and plans to the GSC at least quarterly to ensure senior management is consistently informed of all significant human rights developments and initiatives.
+The HRLP WG reports on its progress and plans to the Sustainability Committee at least quarterly to ensure that senior management is consistently informed of all significant human rights developments and initiatives.

 Goals and KPIs

-To achieve its human rights and labor practices mission, Bridgestone has set the following goals and KPIs.:
+To achieve its human rights and labor practices mission, Bridgestone has set the following goals and KPIs:

-2022 2023 2024 2025 (Goal)
+2022 2023 2024 2025 2026

 *Updating the Implementation Guideline 100%